charlesgobina/microverse-capstone-project-one/README.md

 ## Microverse Capstone Project One
-This project will test HTML, CSS and JS skills.
+This project will test my HTML, CSS and JS skills.
 Its also going to test my knowledge on the Gitflow and other technologies and skills used throughout module one, like Github and Reasearch.
 It is a sum total of all all Microverse module one activities and is based on a real world problem.